This topic introduces common terms used in Alibaba Cloud Content Delivery Network (CDN).

 *.*kunlun*.com.
-When the CNAME record takes effect, all requests destined for your domain are redirected
+After the CNAME record takes effect, all requests sent to the accelerated domain

-to your CDN node to accelerate content distribution.
+are redirected to a CDN node.
+This helps to accelerate content distribution.

 Domain Name System (DNS) is used to translate domain names into IP addresses that